dspl-lab/agent-as-a-proxy-attack/README.md

 Next, we can run the monitors.

-Run AlignmentCheck and PromptGuard + AlignmentCheck with this script:
+Run AlignmentCheck and extract-and-evaluate monitors with these scripts:

 ```sh
 bash_scripts/run_alignmentcheck.sh
 bash_scripts/run_aether_cot_monitor.sh
 ```

-Again, we are in the process of uploading these logs and if they are not available, you can simply request them from us instead of running them yourselves.
+Again, we are in the process of uploading these logs and if they are not available, you can simply request them from us by opening an issue instead of running them yourselves.

 ## Generate targets
 We also need to generate targets for AlignmentCheck (see Appendix D for more details).
 We can use `python3 -m python_scripts.generate_targets` to do this.
 We used targets generated for `Qwen/Qwen2.5-7B-Instruct` for all models, but you can generate different targets for different models as well.